ashlinaronin/back2school_fam/README.md

 University Registrar
 ==========

-By Filipe Silvestre, Samantha Maturen - 25-Aug-2015
+By Filipe Silvestre, Samantha Maturen, Ashlin Aronin, Deron Johnson - 25-Aug-2015

 This application will allow a registrar to add students, courses, and departments to a university and add all the good stuff inbetween.